Rescuing 331 bileptons from the Landau pole: Conclusions

 The minimal realizations of 331 extensions with $\beta=\sqrt{3}$ are plagued by the presence of a Landau pole around 4\,TeV, which significantly constrains their range of perturbative validity.
 The bilepton mass is predicted to be very close to 1300\,GeV, a value that will soon be either observed or ruled out by the LHC.
 Assuming the worst-case scenario of no detection, we investigate whether bileptons remain viable within the 331 framework.
 To answer this question, we address the issue of the Landau pole at approximately 4\,TeV and explore possible ways to shift the pole to higher energy scales.
 This would enlarge the range over which the spontaneous symmetry breaking of the 331 model can occur and thus rescue bileptons, allowing for higher mass values.\\

 We begin by analyzing the running of the gauge coupling constants in the minimal 331 model, considering its matter content and the associated scales of spontaneous symmetry breaking for both the 331 and electroweak sectors.
 We find that, to comply with experimental constraints, this model must behave as a Two Higgs Doublet Model in the energy range between $\mu_{\rm{EW}}$ and $\mu_{331}$, with both Higgs bosons acquiring mass within this range.
-Unfortunately, we also find that it is not possible to shift the Landau pole by varying the free parameters, namely $\mu_{331}$ and the masses of the extra quarks.
-This remains true even in the so-called next-to-minimal 331 model, which includes extra lepton fermions.\\ Viable solutions require extending the scalar sector and/or adding a sequential fourth family of non-standard quarks and leptons.
+Unfortunately, we also find that it is not possible to shift the Landau pole by varying the free parameters, namely $\mu_{331}$ and the masses of the exotic quarks.
+This remains true even in the so-called next-to-minimal 331 model, which includes additional non-standard leptons.\\ Viable solutions require extending the scalar sector and/or adding a sequential fourth family of non-standard quarks and leptons.
 The running below $\mu_{331}$ of the $U_Y(1)$ and $SU(2)_L$ coupling constants changes upon supplementing the minimal model with $\rho$-like Higgs triplets (corresponding to extra Higgs $SU_L(2)$ doublets).
-Although this procedure is constrained by bounds on the behavior of the $SU_L(2)$ coupling constant, the addition of scalar triplets of this kind extends the valid energy range, which in turn allows for a wider spectrum of bilepton masses, $m_Y \sim 1788$ GeV if $N_H=6$.
-Notably, the case with $N_H=6$ can originate from an $E_6$-inspired framework.\\ Another scalar sector extension analyzed in this work include an $SU_L(3)$ sextet.
+Although this procedure is constrained by bounds on the behavior of the $SU_L(2)$ coupling constant, the addition of scalar triplets of this kind extends the valid energy range, which in turn allows for a wider spectrum of bilepton masses, e.g. $m_Y \sim 1788$ GeV if $N_H=6$.
+Notably, the case with $N_H=6$ can originate from an $E_6$-inspired framework.\\ Another scalar sector extension analyzed in this work includes an $SU_L(3)$ sextet.
 This case, which allows the introduction of a mass term for Majorana neutrinos, predicts $m_Y \sim 1472 $ GeV.\\ Finally, we have studied an extension of the fermionic sector involving a sequential fourth family with two Higgs doublets.
-By making conservative assumptions on the mass of the fourth family based on recent experimental results, one manages to shift the Landau pole, and get $m_Y \sim 1472 $ GeV with an intermediate mass scale of 1500 GeV.
-For the sake of completeness, we also study this model including the scalar sextet obtaining the higher value $m_Y \sim 1599 $ GeV at the same intermediate scale.
-We summarize the results of the benchmark models in Table \ref{btab}.
-We observe that extending the minimal 331 models increases the Landau pole, yet this increase remains within the range of experimental values attainable at LHC in the near future.
+By making conservative assumptions on the mass of the fourth family based on recent experimental results, one manages to shift the Landau pole, and get $m_Y \sim 1573 $\,GeV with an intermediate mass scale of 700 GeV.
+For the sake of completeness, we also study this model including the scalar sextet, obtaining the higher value $m_Y \sim 1921 $\,GeV at the same intermediate scale.\\